VTT/ATV Restigouche Introduces Extended Winter Trails

 1957 Plane Crash Site

-Although well outside the area managed by Club 3, this day long adventure starts at the intersection of Trail #10 (Border Quad Trail) and managed Trail #309.
+Although well outside the area managed by Club 3, this day long adventure starts at the intersection of the Northern Quad Route (Trail #10) and managed Trail #309.
 After riding 8 km on Trail #309, you exit off the trail and onto a number of gravel roads that will take you 75 kms south to the site of a plane crash where pilot Elwyn Gail Behnke tragically lost his life while participating in a Spruce Budworm spray operation in 1957.

 Once near the site, look along the side of the road for a trail entrance.
 A short hike through a field and woods (lined with ribbons) leads to the crash site.
 We ask that the site be left as is and no artifacts be removed.
 See below for a CBC video about the site.